thednp/svg-path-commander/README.md

 While you may find familiar tools inside, this library brings ***new additions***:
 * the build in `getBBox`, `getPointAtLength` and `getTotalLength` are more reliable and much more accurate than the native methods, not to mention their world class performance ratings;
+* thanks to the community contributions we've implemented useful tools like `getPropertiesAtLength`, `getSegmentOfPoint` or `isPointInStroke`;
 * a tool that can *reverse path draw direction* without altering path commands, even with specific shorthand path commands;
 * a unique tool that can *reverse path draw direction* for path strings with only 'C' path commands;
 * a new and unique tool to *apply transform functions to path commands* via the modern *DOMMatrix* API.